mostafa-khaldi/nodejs_fileupload/README.md

 ### To upload a single file
 POST /api/upload/single <br/>
-The file key in the formdata `file`
+The file key in the formdata `file` <br/>
+Params `dir` and `subdir` for the main directory and subdirectory, example: dir: "user", subdir: "blog_images"

 ### To upload multiple files
 POST /api/upload/bulk <br/>